questdb/net-questdb-client/README.md

 `Sender` is single-threaded, and uses a single connection to the database.

-If you want to send in parallel, you can use multiple senders and standard async functionality to wait in parallel.
+If you want to send in parallel, you can use multiple senders and standard async tasking.

 ### Basic usage